Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Falcons stats and trends

-- The Falcons have been favored by 2.5 points or more two times this season and covered the spread in one of them.
+- The Falcons have covered the spread once this season when favored by 2.5 points or more (in two chances).

 - Atlanta's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).

-- This year, the Falcons have six turnovers, one fewer than the Dolphins have takeaways (7).
+- The Falcons have six giveaways this season, while the Dolphins have seven takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Dolphins.